Jimver/prettypercentiles/README.md

 ### `combined_columns`

 A dict that combine several columns into one using a given function.
 The key is the label in the plot and the value is a list of 2 or more [tuples](<#`tuple`-of-`(csv-filename,-column-name,-preprocessing-function)`>)

+Note that the hgrm labels cannot be combined as they contain the percentiles and not the latencies.

 ### `num_intervals`